YuLab-SMU/MicrobiotaProcess/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# MicrobiotaProcess: an R package for analysis, visualization and biomarker discovery of microbiome
+# MicrobiotaProcess: A comprehensive R package for managing and analyzing microbiome and other ecological data within the tidy framework

 This package has many unique features: